We’ve all been there. We’re on a good streak of working out and then . . . we lose all momentum.

 When I plan on exercising on scheduled days, I don’t.
 Life gets in the way.
 A parent-teacher conference conflicts with a yoga class.
 A spin class conflicts with a hair appointment.

 Instead, I tell myself, I will workout daily.
 And, most days I do.
 Whether it’s a walk with my dog or a workout at home after everyone goes to bed, I get myself moving to burn calories.

 3. Exercise at Home

 Exercising at home has changed my life.

-During snow days, kids home sick or barely squeezing in a workout, I can still find the time to get it done.
-I’ve done Beach Body, Aaptiv, yoga, free weights, the elliptical, and hilly walks in my neighborhood.
+During snow days, kids home sick, or barely squeezing in a workout, I can still find the time to get it done.
+I’ve tried almost all of the home workout programs (you can find my favorites here).

 Sometimes, I miss the social aspect of a gym, however, I remind myself that many of my friends belong to gyms but rarely go.